pamlane/streamsx.documentation/docs/beamrunner/using.md

   file: beamrunner-2-install
   title: Installing
 next:
-  file: sample
+  file: io
-  title: TemperatureSample app
+  title: I/O options
 ---

 To use IBM® Streams Runner for Apache Beam, its libraries must be available to the Beam application  when the application is executed.
 Additionally, you must select a context that tells the runner how to build and submit the Beam application.
 Lastly, as with any Beam pipeline, you must specify any custom application parameters or additional runner parameters.